Rayato159/sol-climber/README.md

 We don’t just use blockchain — **we design gameplay around it**.
 This is more than GameFi.
 This is **GameDeathFi**.

+## 🚫 NO COIN.
+NO TOKEN.
+JUST NFTs. 🚫

+This project uses NFTs for gameplay and collectibles only.
+There is NO native cryptocurrency or token.
+If you see any coin or token claiming to be related to SOL Climber, it is a scam.

 > Climb high.
 Die proud.
 Loot hard.